upworthy

 Why?
 Because when I don't, that same white woman will often clutch her purse and occasionally let out an audible gasp as I pass her.
 This is something my white friends likely don't realize I have to do.
 Some of them may even be the pearl-clutchers in the parking lot.

 But to maintain white comfort and to avoid having the cops called on us, we often have to tamp down clothes, modify our speech and volume, even do our hair differently.
-We have to have "the talk" with our kids about how the world sees them, and how act in order to make sure they come home alive.
+We have to have "the talk" with our kids about how the world sees them, and how to act in order to make sure they come home alive.

 No, it's not fair.
 No, we don't like it.
 But so long as this country and its institutions are built on a solid foundation of white supremacy, it's a grim reality.
 You need to know that, and take it up with your fellow white people about how to dismantle it.

-4. "Your black friend wishes you'd play more than Beyoncé.
-There are more black performers than Beyoncé."
+4. "Your Black friend wishes you'd play more than Beyoncé.
+There are more Black performers than Beyoncé."

 Taste isn't only derived from race and culture.